Search Our Site

 Jobs & Internships

-To apply for this position, please visit the Cambridge Health Alliance website and search job listings, using “Institute for Community Health” as a key phrase.
+To view and apply for positions with ICH, please visit the Cambridge Health Alliance website and search job listings, using “Institute for Community Health” as a key phrase.

 ICH Internship Program

-If you are interested in applying for one of these internships, please complete an interest form.
+If you are interested in applying an internship with ICH, please complete an interest form.
 If you would like more information about the ICH Internship Program, please e-mail us at ICHEducation@challiance.org.
 Internships are offered tri-annually and typically begin in January, June, and September.

 ICH’s educational mission is to provide experiential learning opportunities in community-based research and evaluation.
 The ICH Internship Program provides internships to graduate and undergraduate students interested in a wide array of fields including public health, medicine, healthcare law/policy, and healthcare management.
 We train students on principles of community-based participatory research and provide opportunities for these principles to be applied in local communities.
 Students work directly with ICH staff members, who represent a broad range of disciplines, including medicine, public health, epidemiology, nutrition, anthropology, social work, and psychology.

 What our interns say about their experiences at ICH:

 “I really appreciated learning about the community-based participatory research model.
 I came in with skills, and at ICH learned more inclusive ways to use them.

 “This has been one of the best internship experiences I have had.
 The key to a great experience is great mentors, which I was lucky to have.”